-The following discussion of equity awards generally applies to the equity awards granted in fiscal year 2021 to our Named Executive Officers other than our CEO.
-Our CEO did not receive any new equity awards in fiscal year 2021.
+The following discussion of equity awards generally applies to the equity awards granted in fiscal year 2022 to our Named Executive Officers other than our CEO.
+Our CEO did not receive any new equity awards in fiscal year 2022.

-The equity award vehicles used in fiscal year 2021 for the Named Executive Officers who received new awards were:
+The equity award vehicles used in fiscal year 2022 for the Named Executive Officers who received new awards were:

-- time-based restricted stock unit awards that vest in three equal annual installments ("Time-Based Units"); and - performance-based restricted stock units that vest based on our TSR relative to a benchmark of comparable semiconductor companies over 1-, 2- and 3-year performance periods ("Performance-Based Units").
+- time-based restricted stock unit awards that vest in three equal annual installments ("Time-Based Units"); - restricted stock units that vest based on our TSR percentile rank against a comparison group of companies over 1-, 2- and 3-year performance periods ("Performance-Based Units"); and - restricted stock units that vest if, during any period of 30 consecutive trading days that commences and ends during a Performance Period ending March 5, 2024, the average per-share closing price of the Company's common stock equals or exceeds \$95.00 ("Absolute Stock Price PSUs").